Phrancis/Stack-Exchange-Utilities/Code Review Copy-Paste.md

 Use for questions where the user is looking for someone to explain the code to them.
 Presumably, it is not code that they have written themselves

 > This question doesn't reflect what the site is about.
 We review code that you have written for improvements.
-It's not on topic to ask for explanations of code that has been written by someone other than you, or in general code that you do not understand.
+It's not on-topic to ask for an explanation of code that has been written by someone other than you, or, in general, of code that you do not understand.
 See [What topics can I ask about?](https://codereview.stackexchange.com/help/on-topic).

 ```
 This question doesn't reflect what the site is about.
 We review code that you have written for improvements.
-It's not on topic to ask for explanations of code that has been written by someone other than you, or in general code that you do not understand.
+It's not on-topic to ask for an explanation of code that has been written by someone other than you, or, in general, of code that you do not understand.
 See [What topics can I ask about?](https://codereview.stackexchange.com/help/on-topic).
 ```

 ### Challenge Description Behind a Link